I have been researching my family's history for over 20 years, as well as occasionally assisting others in their ancestry research.

 The Next Steps

 Once you have your list assembled, start with the person on whom you have the most information.
 Leaving the hardest people to research until last will keep you from becoming discouraged, as well as give you a chance to become more savvy in searching for records.
 Begin by looking at where this person lived at the time the war started.
 If the person was from New Hampshire, one may guess that if he participated, he fought for the Union.
 The same could be said of someone from Georgia; one may consider it most likely that he fought for the Confederacy.
 Unfortunately, there are many cases that will buck your assumptions, especially among those who lived in the border states.
 For example, I have many ancestors from Tennessee, some of whom fought for the North, and some of whom fought for the South.
 So, for those of you with border state ancestors, I would advise not to assume one way or the other, but rather look at the records for both sides.
 You may be surprised by what you find!

 One issue you will encounter is being able to identify the correct soldier in the records.
 Sometimes you will find several different men with the same name fighting for the same state.
 In such a situation, it is most critical that you have detailed records to examine.
-Fold3.com has the best set of records if you need detail, since they have actual images of Civil War records from NARA (the National Archives), rather than just summaries of soldiers' service or random muster rolls.
+Fold3.com has the best set of records if you need details.
+They have actual images of Civil War records from NARA (the National Archives) rather than just summaries of soldiers' service or random muster rolls.
 These records from NARA will often list details such as where the person was from, his age, civilian occupation, and physical appearance.